Skip to main content

 Instead, show how your values have changed through anecdotes and indirect details about your environment:

 “Almost every month there was a family holiday event during which my mom’s or dad’s family would come together from nearby states to enjoy time together.
-Smiles crossed our faces when we exchanged red envelopes to wish each other good luck every New Year’s season and happy tears shed when we remembered our ancestors and flipped through old photographs on Dia de los Muertos.
+Smiles crossed our faces when we exchanged red envelopes to wish each other good luck every Chinese New Year season and happy tears shed when we remembered our ancestors and flipped through old photographs on Dia de los Muertos.

 Being raised in a multicultural home meant an almost endless number of parties, which allowed me to learn firsthand how two disparate cultures valued their own respective heritage and celebrated it with the ones they loved.”